staltz/xstream/_includes/content.md

 #### Arguments:

-- `other: Stream` The stream to imitate on the current one.
+- `target: Stream` The other stream to imitate on the current one.
 Must not be a MemoryStream.

 - - -